Personal Wealth Management / Economics

 What to make of the US economy?
-If you follow financial news or look at sentiment measures, you might think things are really, really bad.
-The latest economic data are mixed, too, with two of this year’s stronger series potentially showing some cracks in November.
-The consensus view: Things aren’t good and are about to get worse, with many penciling in recession next year.
-That is possible.
-But from an investing perspective, a US recession isn’t an automatic market negative, as what matters more for stocks is how expectations align with reality.
-The popular reaction to the latest November data suggests positive surprise shouldn’t be hard to achieve.
+Sentiment measures and many financial commentators we follow portray conditions as quite bad.
+In our view, the latest economic data are mixed, with two of this year’s stronger American indicators potentially showing some cracks in November.
+In our experience, the consensus view amongst commentators we follow is: Things aren’t good and are about to get worse, with many pencilling in an American recession (a period of contracting economic output) next year.
+We won’t deny that a recession is possible.
+But from an investing perspective, we don’t think a US recession is an automatic market negative, as our research suggests stocks care more about how expectations align with reality.
+In our view, the popular reaction to the latest November data suggests positive surprise may not be hard to achieve.

-Separately, the Census Bureau announced November durable goods orders fell -2.1% m/m, a reversal from October’s 0.7%.[vii]
-The widely watched nondefense capital goods orders (excluding aircraft)—also known as “core” capital goods orders and which corresponds to the equipment segment of business investment—rose 0.2% m/m.[viii]
-The common reaction to all these data: Inflation may be easing, which is positive, but consumer spending and business demand are softening, which is bad.
+Separately, the US Census Bureau announced November durable goods orders fell -2.1% m/m, a reversal from October’s 0.7%.[vii]
+The widely watched nondefense capital goods orders (excluding aircraft)—also known as core capital goods orders and which corresponds to the equipment segment of business investment—rose 0.2% m/m.[viii]
+Several commentators we follow had a similar take on all these data: Inflation may be easing, which is positive, but consumer spending and business demand are softening, which is bad.

 Exhibit 1: Ongoing Moderation in PCE Prices

 In our view, markets care less about whether the US enters recession and more about how reality aligns with expectations.
-The general consensus for next year for the US economy appears to be either a “soft landing” (i.e., a slowdown) or a mild recession—so it is unlikely a moderate downturn packs much negative surprise power.
+In our experience, the general consensus for the US economy next year appears to be either a soft landing (i.e., a slowdown) or a mild recession—so we suspect it is unlikely a moderate downturn would pack much negative surprise power.
 If anything, the confirmation of recession may allow people to move on.
 And if reality turns out a bit better than projected?
-Even tepid growth can positively surprise and provide some relief.
+In our view, even tepid growth can positively surprise and provide some relief.

 Get a weekly roundup of our market insights.